Paths are specified as

 become hidden old versions.

-Here is a session showing the listing and and retreival of an old
+Here is a session showing the listing and retrieval of an old

 version followed by a